citp/privacy-policy-historical/a/av/avv/avvo.com.md

-> *The following text is extracted and transformed from the avvo.com privacy policy that was archived on 2015-12-25.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151225192158id_/http%3A//www.avvo.com/support/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the avvo.com privacy policy that was archived on 2016-06-16.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160616053231id_/http%3A//www.avvo.com/support/privacy) for the most accurate reproduction.*

-# Privacy Policy - Avvo.com
+# Privacy Policy- Avvo

 **AVVO.COM**

-Last Revised: January 6, 2015
+Last Revised: January 28, 2016

 Thanks for using Avvo.
 This privacy policy ( _"Policy"_ ) applies to your use of Avvo's website, products, app, and services (together, the _"Services"_ ).
 The Policy is intended to inform you about how we collect and use information so you can make an informed decision about using the Services.
 Please read it carefully before using the Services or submitting any information to us.
 If you do not agree to any part of this Policy, then you should stop accessing the Services.